vmware/vmware-aria-operations-integration-sdk/docs/references/connections.md

     default), and credentials should be revokable and have the minimum set of permissions necessary for the Adapter to function (Usually Read-Only is sufficient).

-In addition, sometimes it is desirable for an Adapter to query VMware Aria Operations' `SuiteAPI`.
+In addition, sometimes it is desirable for an Adapter to query VCF Operations' `SuiteAPI`.
 To facilitate using the API, credentials and connection information are automatically provided to the Adapter when running on a Cloud Proxy.
 To mimic this when running locally using `mp-test`, `mp-test` needs the SuiteAPI hostname, username, and